Malaysia: Holidays and festivals

-Malaysians observe a number of holidays and festivities throughout the year.
+Malaysians observe several holidays and festivities throughout the year.
 Some are federally gazetted public holidays and some are observed by individual states.
-Other festivals are observed by particular ethnic or religion groups, and the main holiday of each major group has been declared a public holiday.
+Other festivals are observed by particular ethnic or religious groups, and the main holiday of each major group has been declared a public holiday.
 The most observed national holiday is Hari Merdeka (Independence Day) on 31 August, commemorating the independence of the Federation of Malaya in 1957.
 Malaysia Day on 16 September commemorates federation in 1963.
 Other notable national holidays are Labour Day (1 May) and the King's birthday (first week of June).

-Muslim holidays are prominent as Islam is the state religion; Hari Raya Puasa (also called Hari Raya Aidilfitri, Malay for Eid al-Fitr), Hari Raya Haji (also called Hari Raya Aidiladha, Malay for Eid ul-Adha), Maulidur Rasul (birthday of the Prophet), and others being observed.
+Muslim holidays are prominent as Islam is the state religion; Hari Raya Puasa (also called Hari Raya Aidilfitri, Malay for Eid al-Fitr), Hari Raya Haji (also called Hari Raya Aidiladha, Malay for Eid al-Adha), Maulidur Rasul (birthday of the Prophet), and others being observed.
 Malaysian Chinese celebrate festivals such as Chinese New Year and others relating to traditional Chinese beliefs.
 Wesak Day is observed and celebrated by Buddhists.
 Hindus in Malaysia celebrate Deepavali, the festival of lights, while Thaipusam is a religious rite which sees pilgrims from all over the country converge at the Batu Caves.
 Malaysia's Christian community celebrates most of the holidays observed by Christians elsewhere, most notably Christmas and Easter.
 In addition to this, the Dayak community in Sarawak celebrate a harvest festival known as Gawai, and the Kadazandusun community celebrate Kaamatan.
 Despite most festivals being identified with a particular ethnic or religious group, celebrations are universal.
 In a custom known as "open house" Malaysians participate in the celebrations of others, often visiting the houses of those who identify with the festival.